 Holiday

-Just a reminder of who we honor and when.
+Just a reminder of whom we honor and when.
 Please take a moment to remember those who have served to preserve our freedoms and our way of life.

 Veteran Jim DeCoste at Bernards Township ceremonies in Liberty Corner, New Jersey

-Special thanks to the Bernards Township Veteran’s Appreciation Task Force, which, under the direction of Mayor James Baldassare, worked on the project since early January 2020.
+I want to give special thanks to the Bernards Township Veterans’ Appreciation Task Force, which, under the direction of Mayor James Baldassare, has been working on the project since early January 2020.

 Memorial Day 2020 – Bernards Township